dohyung97022/awsGuide/README.md

   * ### Sender can pull to check if the message is consumed
   * ### Message size
     * 1 byte ~ 256 KB
+    * Poll up to 10 Queue message from Batch Size
     * SQS Extended Client Library for Java
       * Send messages over 256 KB ~ 2 GB
       * Messages stored in S3